-I'm in my early 60's and single.
+I'm in my mid-60's and single.
 I live in a fabulous home in Northern Virgina, and I love my garden, which I built from nothing, with love.
-I have two cats, Charleston and Savannah.
+I have one cat now.
+Charleston is doing well.
+Savannah's epilepsy finally overcame her in April.
 Charlie is a gorgeous Snow Marble Bengal.
-Savannah, equally gorgeous, is a rescue cat.
-She is definitely schizophrenic, and, unfortunately, she has epilepsy.
+Savannah, almost equally gorgeous, was a rescue cat with big green eyes.
+She was definitely schizophrenic, and, unfortunately, she had the epilepsy that killed her.
 I love antiques, art, books, and great food!

 I was frantically busy when younger, earning a Ph.D. in psychology and subsequently running my own management consulting business for many years.
 Then I went to work for a large financial company in compliance and ethics.
 I have always been a volunteer, and much of my "spare time" and money have been spent on local and state issues, including land use and conservation and environmental/animal causes.
 I have also been active in many horticultural societies.
 That's one reason I write Best Things in Beauty under a pseudonym.
 If you Google my real name, many pages of results from local civic association activities will be returned, including some of my most-famous mouthy quotes from public hearings.
 I decided to keep my various lives separate.